-During a special inspection, OHCD generally will inspect only those deficiencies that were reported.
+During an interim inspection, OHCD generally will inspect only those deficiencies that were reported.
 However, the inspector will record any additional HQS deficiencies that are observed and will require the responsible party to make the necessary repairs.

-If the annual/biennial inspection has been scheduled or is due within 90 days of the date the special inspection is scheduled, OHCD may elect to conduct a full annual/biennial inspection.
+If the periodic inspection has been scheduled or is due within 90 days of the date the interim inspection is scheduled OHCD may elect to conduct a full inspection.

 8-II.E.
-QUALITY CONTROL INSPECTIONS [24 CFR 985.3e); HCV GB, p.
+SUPERVISORY QUALITY CONTROL INSPECTIONS [24 CFR 982.405(b); 24 CFR 985.3e); HCV GB, p.
 10-32]